QuantumTux/thisoldtoolbox-linux/README.md

 <summary>Why I Created a BASH Library</summary>

   I started developing tools in a PaaS environment hosting RHEL v2.1 through v4.
 As time went on, it included RHEL v5 through v7, and I typically had to support **N-3** (at one point, **N-4**!) versions of the OS.
-This issues were multiplied by the number of hardware vendors, which included IBM, HP, Sun (back when they sold X86-based hardware) and eventually VMware and Dell.
+These issues were multiplied by the number of hardware vendors, which included IBM, HP, Sun (back when they sold X86-based hardware) and eventually VMware and Dell.
 When I moved to a SUSE environment, I had to deal with SLES v11 through v15, and added IBM Power9 LPARs (and even AIX v7) to the mix.

   The bottom line: it was hard to code a script that worked everywhere, and as part of easing that burden, I created a library that helped insulate me from the variations between OS versions and hardware platforms.